An Unfolding Life

 A Slow Practice in Perception and Creativity

-In this personal reflection, I explore what Drawing on the Right Side of the Brain is teaching me about perception, creativity, and the qualities of Presence.
-It’s an invitation into a gentler way of learning—where we loosen the grip of the inner critic, listen more deeply, and rediscover the wonder in simply looking.
+What happens when we slow down enough to truly see ourselves, the world, and our inner experience?
+I explore what Drawing on the Right Side of the Brain is teaching me about perception, creativity, and qualities of Presence.
+It’s an invitation to listen more deeply, and rediscover the wonder in simply looking.

 Feelings Are Meant to Be Felt